 Any movie-based sequels are probably from standalone films; they rather beg for continuation (in many cases, anyway) more than trying to redo an actual sequel.
 Of course this doesn't apply to one-shots that can fit in just about anywhere.

 I tend to write from a humorous point of view.
 The humorous stories might have a grain of philosophic truth, and serious stories might have a few touches of humor.
 If life is a cafeteria tray, some of the food in the different sections tends to slop over the partitions and mix with its neighbors.
 Any life lessons or great insights gained from reading my material is unintentional and probably best left forgotten by the time you close your browser, or at least cross-checked with a reputable source.
+I don't write self-help books, run an advice booth or sit atop a mountain waiting for pilgrims.

 You won't find much in the way of coarse language; my philosophy is rather old-fashioned in that profanity can be anywhere from potentially offensive to downright blasphemous.
 I prefer the more genteel way of speaking and will only use stronger language when the character would say it no other way.
 Likewise, any sexual activities between characters is going to happen offscreen behind that closed door/drawn curtain/thick copse of trees.
 If these guidelines make my stories less realistic, so be it.